 It never fails when we’re out driving, whether we’re transporting kayaks or driving down the road pulling a trailer.
 You always want to go a little faster to get there a little quicker!

-Depending upon how the kayak is secured to the vehicle, you can travel the posted speed limits.
+You can travel at the posted speed limits depending on how the kayak is secured to the vehicle.
 The faster you go, the more the wind force is applied to your kayak, and more things may go wrong.
 Check your rigging every hour or so, and you can drive at a speed that won’t impede other traffic.

-The thing with driving fast, you generally won’t get there that much quicker anyhow!
-It is not quick enough to risk having your kayak become loose on top of your car or become damaged.
+The thing about driving fast is that you generally won’t get there that much quicker anyway!
+It is not quick enough to risk having your kayak become loose on top of your car or damaged.

 Drive safely and use common sense when traveling with a kayak strapped to your car roof!